maxpert/marmot/README.md

 changes are applied to multiple readonly replicas.

 Marmot on the other hand is born different.
 It's born to act as a side-car to your existing processes:
- - Instead of requiring single primary, there is no primary!
-Which means any node can make changes to its local DB.
+ - Instead of requiring single primary, there is **no primary**!
+Which means **any node can make changes to its local DB**.
-   Marmot will use triggers to capture your changes (hence atomic records), and then stream them off to NATS.
+   Marmot will use triggers to capture your changes, and then stream them off to NATS.
- - Instead of being strongly consistent, it's eventually consistent.
+ - Instead of being strongly consistent, Marmot is **eventually consistent**.
 Which means no locking, or blocking of nodes.
- - It does not require any changes to your application logic for reading/writing.
+ - It does not require any changes to your existing SQLite application logic for reading/writing.

 Making these choices has multiple benefits:

-- You can read and write to your SQLite database like you normally do.
+- You can read, and write to your SQLite database like you normally do.
 No extension, or VFS changes.
 - You can write on any node!
 You don't have to go to single primary for writing your data.
 - As long as you start with same copy of database, all the mutations will eventually converge (hence eventually consistent).